-Mr. Travers has received commissions from the Fromm Foundation, the University of Miami Frost Wind Ensemble, Ars Mobilis, the Third Coast Percussion Quartet, Ensemble Dal Niente, Ensemble 61, the Avion Saxophone Quartet, the Hamilton College Orchestra, the Civic Orchestra of Chicago, the Tarab Cello Ensemble, the Barlow Endowment, the Proper Glue Duo, the University of Rochester, and the South Dakota Symphony, among others.
-Mr. Travers’ works have been performed widely throughout the world, and his music has been featured at such festivals as the World Saxophone Congress at the University of St. Andrews in Scotland, the Tanglewood Festival of Contemporary Music, and the Festival de Violoncelle in Beauvais, France.
-His most recent compositions include a multimedia piece entitled “Dark Zone” for live ensemble and video projections based on deep sea bioluminescent communication, and a new choral work for NOTUS, IU contemporary vocal ensemble, premiered in March in Bloomington, and performed that same month at Weill Hall.
-Upcoming projects include an extended work for large organ to be premiered in Fall of 2014 by Randall Harlow, and a new orchestra piece for the Cincinnati Conservatory, to be premiered in 2015.
+Mr. Travers has received commissions from the Fromm Foundation, the Library of Congress, the American Wild Ensemble, the University of Miami Frost Wind Ensemble, Ars Mobilis, the Third Coast Percussion Quartet, Ensemble Dal Niente, Ensemble 61, the Avion Saxophone Quartet, the Civic Orchestra of Chicago, the Tarab Cello Ensemble, the Barlow Endowment, and the South Dakota Symphony, among many others.
+His works have been performed widely throughout the world, and his music has been featured at such festivals as the Festival de Musica Contemporanea in Havana, Cuba, the World Saxophone Congress at the University of St. Andrews in Scotland, the Tanglewood Festival of Contemporary Music, and the Festival de Violoncelle in Beauvais, France.
+Some of his more recent compositions include Yellowwood for orchestra, in honor of the 100th anniversary of the Jacobs School of Music, Forests and Barrios, written for the Minneapolis Guitar Quartet and flutist Linda Chatterton, Concierto de Milonga, a piano concerto based on Argentine Tango for pianist Solungga Liu, Sanctuary for ensemble, based on the militia takeover of the Malheur National Wildlife Refuge, and Hunger, for soprano and string quartet, written for singer Tony Arnold and the Arneis Quartet.